1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 })
 ```

-Looping over each year, the average number of previous nominations over the past 15 is computed and attached to each year group.
+Looping over each year, the average number of previous nominations over the past 15 years is computed and attached to each year group.
 This isn't a particularity efficient way of calculating a rolling average - see [science.js](https://github.com/jasondavies/science.js) or [simple-statistics](https://github.com/tmcw/simple-statistics) for that - but our data set is small and it gets the job done.

 ```javascript